trim21/contextlib2/docs/contextlib2.rst

 acquisition and release functions, along with an optional validation function, and maps them to the context management protocol::

-   from contextlib import contextmanager, AbstractContextManager, ExitStack
+   from contextlib2 import contextmanager, AbstractContextManager, ExitStack

    class ResourceManager(AbstractContextManager):